jnordberg/wintersmith/README.md

 ## Overview

-A wintersmith site is built up of two main components, contents and templates.
+A wintersmith site is built up of three main components: contents, views and templates.

 Contents is a directory where all the sites raw material goes (markdown files, images, javascript etc).
 This directory is then scanned to produce what's internally called a ContentTree.